-BRC Global Standard for Food Safety is developed by food industry experts from retailers, manufacturers and food service organisations to ensure it is a rigorous and detailed, yet easy to understand the BRC Global Standard.
+The BRC Global Standard for Food Safety is developed by food industry experts from retailers, manufacturers and food service organisations to ensure it is rigorous and detailed, yet easy to understand.

-First published in 1998 it is now in its 7th issue and well established globally defined by many leading global specifiers.
+First published in 1998, the Standard is now in its eighth issue and is well-established globally.
+It has evolved with input from many leading global specifiers.

 The BRC Global Standard focuses on: